 For more information and booking click HERE.

 In our time and between torrential rainstorms that lashed the Algarve for the 4 days that we were there we set out to visit 2 of the best beaches in the Algarve.
-You know the ones, you would have seen them in pictures, articles, anything that publicises this beautiful region of Portugal and they were both well worth the drive.
+You know the ones, you would have seen them in pictures, articles that publicize the Algarve.
+We headed out of town in our hire car up the coast.
+I can tell you they were both well worth the drive.

 A notice at the establishment said it was closed in the winter.
 Apparently, during the summer the beach is patrolled by lifeguards which make it brilliant for families.
 The car parking is a lottery at best with no real organised car parking.
 There is some adjacent land that people can park.
 We actually tried twice to have a look at this beach.
 The first time, we got out of the car and a few steps away when the sky opened and we were drenched within seconds.
 We had to make our way back to the hotel to change and thought we had missed our chance.
 Later that day we made our way back out and we were so pleased that we did.
 This was a great Algarve beach for kids!